DKISTDC/dkist/docs/tutorial/3_the_dataset.md

 * **Array** ordering is defined a C or row-major ordering.
 This is use by Python's numpy arrays, as Python is implemented in C.
 * **World** coordinates are the physical coordinates that correspond to pixel coordinates.
 These are not always in either pixel or array order, but tend to be close to pixel order.

+The pixel grid will always be aligned with the array, so pixel and array coordinates are the same except for the ordering.

 ### Coordinates, Arrays, Pixels, oh my!